Comment on page

 folder will remain.
 After that upload manually content

-folder to the website root.
 After this, your local content changes will not be tracked by Git.